 He successfully defended the WBA and IBF titles, respectively, a total of 10 times.
 Two of those successful title defenses was against fellow hall-of-famer Alexis Arguello, who was attempting to become the first man to win world titles in four different weight divisions and was a 12-5 betting favorite.
 In a classic battle, Pryor was stunned repeatedly in a brutal, see-saw battle before prevailing in Round 14.
 He came out quickly in the round and landed a barrage of unanswered punches on Arguello that prompted the referee to stop the fight.
 The Ring magazine named it the Fight of the Decade for the 1980’s.

 The rematch was another action-packed affair but, this time, Arguello succumbed to Pryor’s pressuring attack in round 10.
 An eye injury and drug abuse led to his first retirement.
-A self of his former self, Pryor attempted a comeback which led to the only loss of his career at the hands of journeyman boxer Bobby Joe Young by knockout in round 7.
-Was voted by the Associated Press as the world’s best light welterweight of the 20th century.
+A shell of his former self, Pryor attempted a comeback which led to the only loss of his career at the hands of journeyman boxer Bobby Joe Young by knockout in round 7.
+Was voted by the Associated Press as the world’s best Light Welterweight of the 20th century.

 Joe Frazier – Heavyweight | 32 wins (27 knockouts), 4 losses, 1 draw